Rebel Highway

-Rebel Highway was a short-lived revival of American International Pictures created and produced by Lou Arkoff, the son of Samuel Z. Arkoff, and Debra Hill for the Showtime network in 1994.
+Rebel Highway was a revival of American International Pictures created and produced by Lou Arkoff, the son of Samuel Z. Arkoff, and Debra Hill for the Showtime network in 1994.

+Concept

 The concept was a 10-week series of 1950s "drive-in classic" B-movies remade "with a '90s edge".
 The impetus for the series, according to Arkoff was, "what it would be like if you made Rebel Without a Cause today.
 It would be more lurid, sexier, and much more dangerous, and you definitely would have had Natalie Wood's top off".

-Originally, Arkoff wanted to call the series, Raging Hormones but Showtime decided on Rebel Highway instead.
+Arkoff originally wanted to call the series Raging Hormones, but Showtime decided on Rebel Highway instead.

+Development

 Arkoff and Hill invited several directors to pick a title from one of Samuel Arkoff's films, hire their own writers and create a story that could resemble the original if they wanted.
 In addition, they had the right to a final cut and to select their own director of photography and the editor.

 Each director was given a $1.3 million budget and 12 days to shoot it with a cast of young, up and coming actors and actresses.
 According to Arkoff, the appeal to directors was that, "They weren't hampered by big studios saying, 'You can't do this or that.'
 And all the directors paid very close attention to the detail of the era.
 We want these shows to be fun for the younger generation and fun for the older generation".

 The series premiered with Robert Rodriguez's Roadracers on July 22, 1994.

 Films

-Roadracers - Directed by Robert Rodriguez and starring David Arquette and Salma Hayek.

-Confessions of a Sorority Girl - Directed by Uli Edel and starring Jamie Luner, Brian Bloom and Alyssa Milano.

-Motorcycle Gang - Directed by John Milius and starring Gerald McRaney, Carla Gugino, and Jake Busey.

-Runaway Daughters - Directed by Joe Dante and starring Julie Bowen and Paul Rudd.

-Girls in Prison - Directed by John McNaughton, written by Samuel Fuller and Christa Lang and starring Anne Heche, Jon Polito and Ione Skye.

-Shake, Rattle and Rock! - Directed by Allan Arkush and starring Renée Zellweger and Howie Mandel.